-Canon SL1 versus Nikon D7000
+Canon SL1 vs Nikon D7000

 The Canon EOS Rebel SL1 (called Canon 100D in some regions) and the Nikon D7000 are two digital cameras that were revealed to the public, respectively, in March 2013 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 16.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably larger (30 percent) than the Canon SL1.
 Moreover, the D7000 is substantially heavier (92 percent) than the SL1.
 It is noteworthy in this context that the D7000 is splash and dust-proof, while the SL1 does not feature any corresponding weather-sealing.